Grsmto/simplebar/README.md

 ## 2. Browsers support

-Simplebar has been tested on the following browsers: Chrome, Firefox, Safari, Edge, IE11.
+SimpleBar has been tested on the following browsers: Chrome, Firefox, Safari, Edge, IE11.

 Notice: IE10 doesn't support `MutationObserver` so you will still need to instantiate SimpleBar manually and call `recalculate()` as needed (or you can just use a polyfill for `MutationObserver`).